RESEARCH & COLLECTIONS.

 10am to 5pm (closed 1.00pm-2.00pm)

-All readers will be expected to abide by our rules and regulations.
-Information about our reprographics policy can be found here.
+Please note that all readers will be expected to abide by our rules and regulations.
 You are welcome to bring laptops/tablets with you; there are power sockets and wi-fi is available.